|

 and one hispanic male, and all came from the south.

-A 2000 study by the Department of Justice has
+A 2000 study by the Department of Justice

-federal death penalty.
+the federal death penalty.

-In addition to the death penalty laws in many states, the
+In addition to the death penalty laws in many

-offenses.
-In 1972, the United States Supreme Court ruled that all state
+certain federal offenses.
+In 1972, the United States Supreme Court

-death penalty statues were unconstitutional because they allowed for arbitrary
+ruled that all state death penalty statues were unconstitutional

-and capricious application.
-The federal statute suffered from the same
+federal statute suffered from the same infirmities as the state

-infirmities as the state statutes and no death sentence employing the
+statutes and no death sentence employing the older federal statutes has

-older federal statutes has been upheld.
-In 1988, a new federal death penalty
+been upheld.
+In 1988, a new federal death penalty statute was enacted

-In 1994, the federal death penalty was expanded to some 60 different offenses.
+federal death penalty was expanded to some 60 different offenses.

 |